Lately, all the NFT buzz has been spotlighted on one thing: Ordinals.

 Thanks to the quick work by our amazing team at Gamma, we’ve just released the ability to create Ordinal Collection Mints.
 But this isn’t just your typical buy-in-bulk option — it’s so much more than that.
 With the technical complexity of Ordinal inscriptions and Bitcoin, we recognize that it’s important to make your user experience as easy as possible.
 To do that, we’ve created a tool that allows you to:

-- Create collections without any code: There’s no need to pull up your terminal — create inscriptions and store them easily with the same tools you’re already used to on Gamma.
+- Create collections no code needed: There’s no need to pull up your terminal — create ordinal inscriptions and store them easily with the same tools you’re already used to on Gamma.
 For those who are using Stacks-native wallets like Xverse or Hiro, you can now store your newly inscribed assets along with the rest of your Stacks NFTs.

 - Mint high-resolution artwork affordably: Bitcoin blockspace is pretty scarce, making inscriptions increasingly expensive.
 But because your inscriptions will live forever on the Bitcoin blockchain, we don’t think you should have to compromise on quality for the sake of quantity.
 So, our solution looks like this: a permanent backup.